 Endorsed by the National Association for Museum Exhibition (NAME)

 The Illinois Holocaust Museum and Education Center in Skokie has just opened a new 4,000 square foot permanent exhibition – the Take a Stand Center – that uses state of the art technology to bring the stories of survivors and social justice leaders to life.
-This pre-conference program provides an opportunity to explore the new exhibition with peers, experience the groundbreaking interactive, holographic technology as a visitor, participate in a moderated critique of the experience, and hear from staff who worked on the project during a brief presentation and Q&A session.
+This pre-conference program provides an opportunity to explore the new exhibition with peers, experience the groundbreaking interactive, holographic technology from USC Shoah Foundation’s Dimensions in Testimony program as a visitor, participate in a moderated critique of the experience, and hear from staff who worked on the project during a brief presentation and Q&A session.
 IHMEC’s Take a Stand team will share behind-the-scenes information on the planning and oral history collection process and provide background information on the technology.

-Facilitated by Cynthia Torp, Solid Light, Inc. and NAME Southeast Regional Rep, and Beth Chilton, Exhibit Professionals Group and NAME Midwest Regional Rep
+Facilitated by Cynthia Torp, Solid Light, Inc. and NAME Southeast Regional Rep, and Elizabeth Chilton, Executive Director, Paint Creek Center for the Arts

-Presenters include Shoshana Buchholz-Miller, Vice President of Education and Exhibitions, Illinois Holocaust Museum & Education Center (IHMEC); Ariel Efron, Creative Director, Gallagher & Associates; and other members of the exhibition team.
+Presenters include Shoshana Buchholz-Miller, Vice President of Education and Exhibitions, Illinois Holocaust Museum & Education Center (IHMEC); and Kia Hays, Program Manager, Dimensions in Testimony at USC Shoah Foundation.

 Location: IL Holocaust Museum and Education Center (1 hour North of Hilton Chicago, Transportation Provided)